connervieira/Breathe/USAGE.md

 7. Click the blank icon to the left of the 'Launcher Properties' window, and select 'icon.png' from the Breathe folder.

 8. Check the 'Launch In Terminal' box.

+## Configuring HealthBox Integration

+If you'd like to have Breathe automatically submit information about the time you spend focusing on your Breathing to HealthBox, you'll need to configure it by following these steps.

+1. Start HealthBox, and select `Manage API keys` on the main menu.
+2. Create a new API key for Breathe using the following command: `c Breathe`
+    - It should be noted that the name of the key doesn't necessarily have to be Breathe.
+You can set it to anything you want.
+3. Notice that a new API key has appeared at the top of the interface.
+Take note of it's number.
+4. Edit the API key based on it's number using the following command.
+The number may be different for your API key. `e 1`
+5. Set the API key type to `source` using the following command: `t s`
+6. From now on, we'll be working on Breathe, but HealthBox should remain open, so Breathe can communicate with it.
+Open `main.py` in Breathe.
+7. At the top of `main.py`, notice the `Configuration` section.
+8. Change `use_healthbox` to `True`
+9. Change `healthbox_server` to the server address and port of your HealthBox instance, in the form of `host:port`.
+For example, if HealthBox is running locally on your machine on the default port, you might enter `localhost:5050`.
+If you run HealthBox over LAN, you may enter something along the lines of `192.168.0.28:5050`
+10. Change `healthbox_apikey` to the API key we created in HealthBox in the earlier steps.
+11. Save `main.py`
+12. Breathe should now automatically interface with HealthBox.
+You can test to see if everything works by completing a breathing exercise, then checking the database using the `Import or export database` function built into HealthBox.
+If you encounter issues, try checking the console window of Breathe to see if any errors appear that could lead you to the cause of the problem.